-ETON PHARMACEUTICALS, INC. Annual Meeting of Shareholders

-June 9, 2020 10:00 AM This proxy is solicited by the Board of Directors
+ETON PHARMACEUTICALS, INC. Annual Meeting of Stockholders June 11, 2024 10:00 AM CDT This proxy is solicited by the Board of Directors

-The shareholder(s) hereby appoint(s) Sean E. Byrnjelsen and W. Wilson Troutman, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common stock of ETON PHARMACEUTICALS, INC. that the shareholder(s) is/are entitled to vote at the Annual Meeting of shareholder(s) to be held at 10:00 AM, Central Time on 6/09/2020, at the company's offices located at 21925 W. Field Parkway, Suite 235, Deer Park, Illinois 60010, and any adjournment or postponement thereof.
+The stockholder(s) hereby appoint(s) Sean E. Brynjelsen and James R. Gruber, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common stock of ETON PHARMACEUTICALS, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held virtually at www.virtualshareholdermeeting.com/ETON2024 at 10:00 AM, Central Time on June 11, 2024, and any adjournment or postponement thereof.